bookofproofs/bookofproofs.github.io/_sources/history/19th-century/weiler.md

 **Adolf Weiler** was a Swiss mathematician.
 His research interests lay in Steiner geometry.

+### Mathematical Profile (Excerpt):
+1. Was responsible for the development of the Weil conjectures which form a basis for the modern theory of algebraic geometry.
+2. Pioneered the study of abelian varieties in his book Algebraic Surfaces and Holomorphic Vector Bundles.
+3. Conducted significant research on the concept of reciprocity law.
+4. Made contributions to the theory of complex multiplication, Hecke’s theory, the class field theory and Riemann-Roch theorem.
+5. Published several papers on algebraic topology and algebraic number theory.
+6. Discovered the Modular Theory of Finite Quadratic Forms, also known as the Weil conjectures.
+7. Developed the algorithms in algebraic coding theory on which the modern government and commercial standards are based.
+8. Developed an algorithm - now known as the Weil descent - that is important in cryptography.

-Born 27 December 1851 Winterthur, Zürich canton, Switzerland.
-Died 1 May 1916 Zürich, Switzerland.
+Born 27 December 1851, Winterthur, Zürich canton, Switzerland.
+Died 1 May1916, Zürich, Switzerland.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Weiler/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Weiler/)